modirshanechi/SenseOfControl/EmpHCA/README.md

 2. In the package management mode, type "activate .".
 3. In the package management mode, type "instantiate".

 All Julia packages and dependencies will be installed automatically within this environment.
+On a normal computer, this takes less than 10 minutes.

 # Data and source files